Skip to main content

 Why Search Engines Matter

-A user may be researching a problem, comparing providers, planning a trip, checking a definition, looking for a product, or validating a brand.
+A user may be researching a problem, comparing providers, planning a trip, checking a definition, looking for a product, validating a brand, or trying to complete a specific task.
 In each case, search visibility affects whether that user finds you, trusts you, and takes the next step.

 For businesses, search can support: